stolostron/rhacm-docs/_pages/deprecate_remove.md

   - The accompanying MCE doc will need this, as well:
     `**Deprecated:** {mce-short} 2.2 and earlier versions are no longer supported.
 The documentation might remain available, but without any Errata or other updates.`
     `**Best practice:** Upgrade to the most recent version.`
-  - It's a good idea to place these exact notes at the top of the deprectation topic, intro to release notes, and intro to install topics.
+  - It's a good idea to place these exact notes at the top of the **Deprectation topic**, **Intro to release notes**, and **Intro to install topics**.
   - Since this has been done, you can simply replace the version number in each note.
-If you change this strategy based on field feedback and such, be sure to change all spots using find and replace.
+If you change this strategy based on field feedback and such, be sure to change all spots using find and replace, and the directions in this document.